chibiboba/JS-202/My Notes/Cheet Sheet.md

   - In HTML5, all content tags except `<div>` and `<span>` have semantic meaning.
 In particular, both `<b>` and `<i>` have [semantic meaning](http://html5doctor.com/i-b-em-strong-element/).
   - Some developers may tell you otherwise, but that's a holdover from HTML4, in which both elements are non-semantic.
   - Note, though, that the semantic meanings of `<b>` and `<i>` in HTML5 are somewhat subtle.
 Avoid using them solely for stylistic purposes, and be sure you understand when they are appropriate.
+- Using elements/tags semantically
+  - Use HTML tags semantically - each tag name should describe the type of information you intend to display.
+A header needs an `h1`, `h2`, etc. tag; a paragraph needs a `p` tag; a link needs an `a` tag.
+Don't use a `p` tag to render a small header; use one of the `h#` headers instead, and adjust the appearance as needed with CSS.

 ## Identifying Divisions and Spans